The Cosmic Down 20

 .
 All that said, we think that most folks will be toasty enough for a majority of summer time camping and backpacking trips.
 If temps drop below 30°F, backpackers will simply need to layer up.

-The Kelty Cosmic Down is warm enough for most 3-season backpacking trips, but our testers think its more comparable in warmth to most 25°-30° F bags rather than most 20° F options.
+The Cosmic Down is warm enough for most 3-season backpacking trips, but our testers think it's more comparable in warmth to most 25°-30° F bags rather than most 20° F options.

-(1 lbs 13 oz) and even more so than some of the light weight options made by Western Mountaineering.
+(1 lbs 14 oz) and even more so than some of the lightweight options made by Western Mountaineering or the Marmot Phase 20

 This bag offers slightly wider than normal dimensions, providing a spacious interior in which to sleep.
 Stomach and side sleepers loved this bag because they could bring their knee higher than they could in most bags, increasing the comfort while resting in those positions.
 The spacious design is certainly bigger than average among backpacking oriented mummy-style bags; for folks who feel like they don't like most mummy bags, this might be an appropriate option to consider.